File a Complaint

 Contact the Public Affairs and Consumer Protection Division to start the process.
 Most of our complaints can be resolved through our informal procedure.
 Problems such as billing errors, pending disconnection of service, deposit disputes, and other service issues are often informally resolved.

-No special form is required, but we will need this basic information to start our investigation:
+No special form is required, but we will need this basic information to start our investigation and your consent to start our investigation.

 - Your name as the customer of record;